prajna-io/anatman/README.txt

                     a strange sensation
 why am i unsure like this around Her?

-"the Forms were originally concieved as a sort of tribute to the Games
+"the Forms were originally performed as a tribute to the Games

 "a depiction in physical, bodily Form of the movements in the Game